-Prerequisite: Completion of VONUR 11 and 12 with a grade of "C" or better.
-Co-requisite: Concurrent enrollment in VONUR 17 and 18.
+Prerequisite: Completion of VONUR 4, 5, 6, 7, 10, 11, 12, BIOSC 30, and NUTRI 55

+Co-requisite: Concurrent enrollment in VONUR 15, 17, and

-Introduces the concept of family centered nursing.
-Instruction includes principles of nursing to maintain and/or restore homeostasis in patients across the life span.
-Common disease conditions and health needs seen in pregnancy, infancy, childhood, and advanced age are considered along with the effects of illness of the family unit and on individual development.
-LR DA
+Introduces the concept of family centered nursing practice.
+Instruction includes principles of nursing to maintain and/or restore homeostasis in patients with common disease conditions and health needs seen in pregnancy, infancy, childhood, and the adult client with psychiatric disorders.
+The effects of illness on the family unit and on individual development.
+LR